 What's the real difference between a sofa and a couch?
 How will you tell which one is which when you see both in a furniture shop?
 Which one is perfect for your living room or man cave?
-Let's find out the answers through this quick guide.
+Let's find out the answers with this quick guide.

-Are you planning to visit your local furniture store to buy a couch?
-Or a sofa?
+Are you planning to visit your local furniture store to buy a couch? or a sofa?
 Wait.
 Aren't they the same?

 In modern times, "sofa" and "couch" are two terms interchangeably used by most people, referring to a beautiful upholstered piece of furniture we use to lounge on in the living room.
 These words may pertain to the same thing, but there are a few classic and definitive differences between them.

 The Oxford English Dictionary defines a sofa as "a long and comfortable seat with a back and arms for two or more people to sit on," while it describes a couch as "a long and comfortable seat for two or more people to sit on."
 What is the difference?
 By this dictionary definition alone, we can see that a sofa's prominent features are its armrests and backrest, while a couch has these features less prominently or none at all.
 In other words, a couch is more bedlike, while a sofa is like a bench.

 Aside from these two words, there are other popular terms used to describe the cosy furniture piece, like "settee," referring to a sofa used for sitting, and "divan," describing a bed-like couch.

 A sofa is a long, upholstered seat with two arms and cushions.
 This can be a collective or umbrella term for a range of multifunctional sofa types like small two seater sofas, sofa beds, and larger corner sofas.
 Until today, many people referred to this as a more formal idea of the term couch.